rust-lang/rustc-dev-guide/src/parallel-rustc.md

 and the current status of making parallel compilation the default in `rustc`.

-The underlying thread-safe data-structures used in the parallel compiler can be found in the `rustc_data_structures::sync` crate.
-Some of these data structures use the `parking_lot` module as well.
+The underlying thread-safe data-structures used in the parallel compiler can be found in the `rustc_data_structures::sync` module.
+Some of these data structures use the `parking_lot` crate as well.

 ## Codegen